On The Issues

 If more unregulated guns truly meant more freedom, safety, happiness, and peace, America would lead each of these categories.
 Instead we lag far behind.
 Each of these vital components to a thriving democracy are stifled when guns fall into the hands of terrorists and extremists.
 However, democracy, freedom, safety, happiness, and peace thrive when people petition their governments to enact responsible gun laws.

-As Senator, Qasim will work to assure the empowerment of Virginians to use guns responsibly, while enjoying the freedoms, happiness, safety, and peace that comes with that ownership.
+As Congressman, Qasim will work to assure the empowerment of Virginians to use guns responsibly, while enjoying the freedoms, happiness, safety, and peace that comes with that ownership.